 Amphitheater High School In Tucson AZ

-Amphitheater High School Was The First High School In the Amphitheater School District
+The First High School In School District #10

 How Amphitheater High School Got Its Name